Cifar Library and Demo¶

 1. flagModel defines the model type, out of validModels options.

-2. createDefaultContex creates a context and set the default values for the CIFAR models.
+2. createModelStore creates a model.Store and sets the default values for the CIFAR models.

-3. contextFromSettings uses createDefaultContext and incorporate changes passed by the -set flag.
+3. StoreFromSettings uses createModelStore and incorporates changes passed by the -set flag.

 In [4]: